 - What if I don’t show proof of vaccination?

 - Guests who do not show proof of vaccination will not be admitted to the venue and their ticket will be refunded.

 - Does everyone in my party need to show proof of vaccination?

 - Yes.
 If you have purchased tickets for a group, it is your responsibility to ensure your party understands the vaccination policy.
 Everyone entering a venue at which NatPhil is performing will be required to provide their own proof of vaccination.

 - What about the All Kids.
 All Free.
-All the Time program?
+All the Time initiative?

 - Are your staff and musicians vaccinated?

 - Keeping our musicians, staff, and guests safe is vital to NatPhil.
 For that reason, all staff members, musicians, and guest artists are required to be vaccinated.

 - What other safety precautions is NatPhil taking?

 - NatPhil’s commitment to safety extends beyond vaccinations.
 Masks will be required at all indoor NatPhil performances.
 We continue to work closely with venues to provide enhanced cleaning procedures and up-to-date safety protocols.